Important Disclaimer: I am NOT a physician. I am a physiotherapist. Any decision to use or take a medication must be discussed with your physician.

 The Journal of Obstetrics and Gynaecology Canada (JOGC) article Urogenital Health (1) describes changes that occur with declining estrogen on the vulva and vagina.
 These include:

-- Altering of urethral and vaginal flora (remember the discussion on normal bacteria in the vagina in my biology of a healthy vagina blog – link to this coming soon!) resulting in a less acidic (more basic) pH predisposing both the vagina and lower urinary tract to infection.
+Altering of urethral and vaginal flora (remember the discussion on normal bacteria in the vagina in my biology of a healthy vagina section in Vaginal and Vulvar Care blog) resulting in a less acidic (more basic) pH predisposing both the vagina and lower urinary tract to infection.

 Ahinoam, L.’s study on Postpartum Dyspareunia (painful intercourse) Resulting from Vaginal Atrophy (2) adds to the effects of declining estrogen: